blueedgetechno/codeblue/README.md

 ## Guide
 - Set your preferences in settings of the package, in advance
-- Delete the folders and files of working directory before contest
+- Delete the folders and files of working directory before contest and check the create environment
 - Click on Refresh button to refresh the standing
 - Click on your standing to minimize problems view
 - Click on your profile picture to refresh problems